sproogen/modern-resume-theme/README.md

 Before you start make sure you have *Ruby* and the gems for *Jekyll* installed locally.
 You can find out how to do that [here](https://jekyllrb.com/docs/installation/).

-1. Fork/Clone the repository locally
+1. Fork and or clone this repository locally
 2. `cd resume-theme`
 3. `bundle install`
 4. `bundle exec jekyll serve`
 5. Open your browser to `http://localhost:4000`

-Any changes you make will automatically build and you will see these by refreshing your browser.
+Any changes you make will automatically build and you will be able to see these by refreshing your browser.
 To find out more about *Jekyll* take a look [here](https://jekyllrb.com/docs/usage/).

 ## License